demirantay/notebook/compsci/operating-system/README.md

+---
+- This is where i left of : https://www.tutorialspoint.com/operating_system/os_overview.htm
+---

 # Operating System

 - An operating system (OS) is a collection of software that manages computer hardware resources and provides common services for computer programs.
 The operating system is a vital component of the system software in a computer system